willjsporter/makersbnb/README.md

 Makersbnb
 ============

-An website written in Javascipt enabling users to list and book properties for certain dates.
+A website written in Javascipt enabling users to list and book properties for certain dates.

 Written by Will Porter, Lizzie Hard, Abi Travers and Freddie Ofori

 Set Up
 ----------